laristra/flecsi/flecsi/style.md

 Developers should avoid verbose parameter names, opting instead to use Doxygen to document the parameter meaning (as shown above).

+## Summary

+Failure to respect the FleCSI style guidelines will lead to public ritualized torture and eventual sacrifice...

 --------------------------------------------------------------------------------

 <!-- CINCHDOC DOCUMENT(Developer Guide) SECTION(Appendix A) -->